edubergeek/spinvert/README.md

 For running parallelized codes a modified copy of Ole Weidner's [Docker OpenMPI repo](https://github.com/oweidner/docker.openmpi) is included.
 The sshd service is not activated but the MPI is available.

+If /scratch exists it will be mapped into the container.

 ## Usage
 To build them all use:
   docker-compose build